 BA vs. Professional Degrees

-For instance, a BA graduate in Economics can work in finance, research, or government policy.
-In contrast, an engineering graduate is usually confined to technical fields unless they pursue additional qualifications.
+- An engineering graduate is usually restricted to technical fields unless they pursue additional qualifications.

 - University of Oxford (UK): Known for History, Philosophy, and Politics.